jlsnow301/meaningless_code/README.md

 ## What are some of the conventions / rules / changes?

 1. English is written phonetically, with few exceptions.
 2. The English alphabet was historically reduced due to technological limitations of the printing press.
-Since this is no longer an issue, some of the missing characters are added, while others are removed as redundant.
+Since this is no longer an issue, some of the missing characters are added.
+3. Some letters are removed as redundant, such as 'k' and later "q".
-3. Letters have only one sound.
+4. Letters have only one sound.
 There are no variations like "c" in "cat" and "city".

+## Acceptable

+1. Compound sounds.
+The "sh" in "shadow" does not need to become "ʃadow".
+However, the "th" in "thought" _does_ become "ð" because neither t nor h make that sound!